jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

 The morphism :math:`w_2` is a combination of an isogeny with a translation.
-Since :math:`w_2` is an isomorphism, the isogeny must be an ismorphism as well and :math:`w_2` is essentially defined as a translation, which is given by where :math:`w2` maps the point at infinity.
+Since :math:`w_2` is an isomorphism, the isogeny must be an isomorphism as well and :math:`w_2` is essentially defined as a translation, which is given by where :math:`w2` maps the point at infinity.
 We use this to compute the quotient :math:`X_0(14) / w_2` as the quotient of the curve by the subgroup generated by this point.
 We